jtutmaher/DataScienceBowl3/README.md

 DICOM Stage 1 Data Size: 66.88 GB (compressed)
 LUNA Data: 66.24 (compressed)

 Note: The VoxNet will not work natively with the preprocessing script.
 It is intended to train on the 3D patient data, interpolated to consistent dimensions.
-Due to the size of the arrays - they must be loaded into memory in batches, and the weights saved off after each itereation.
+Due to the size of the arrays - each batch must be loaded into memory independently, and the weights saved off after each update.